venturenox/sagawise/README.md

 | Postgres                    | Stores application data | `/var/lib/postgresql/data` |
 ```

-For a quick deployment you can use the docker-compose file from the root directory [`docker-compose.yml`](./docker-compose.yml)
+For quick deployment you can use the docker-compose file from the root directory [`docker-compose.yml`](./docker-compose.yml)

 ---